In the late 1830’s, two men were involved in different businesses.

 They hired “home economists” to teach homemakers how to use the product.
 In doing that, they also helped support the relatively new field of Home Economics.
 They paid celebrity chefs to teach cooking classes using the Crisco® product, lending it credibility.

-They employed all three aspects of content marketing:
+They employed all four aspects of content marketing:

 - Showcasing the features